-Significant attention is currently being placed on the ability of the peace process to reconstitute important aspects of societal relations necessary for postwar recovery.
-This occurs as the UN and the international community seek to address the root causes of conflict in a more comprehensive and integrated manner, and follows a general recognition that future instability will often comprise low intensity conflict within nations rather than between them, with their origins buried deep within aggravating problems of inequitable access to resources--including, and often especially, land resources.
-1 While land access or re-access constitute one of the more problematic and volatile facets of societal relations during and subsequent to armed conflict, important operative aspects of land tenure during a peace process remain unexamined, and there exists a lack of theoretical and applied tools to address tenurial issues in the context of postwar social relations.
-In this regard, one of the most fundamental issues involving property, land, and territorial rights following a war is the fate of land tenure institutions during armed conflict, and how the resulting situation is dealt with in a peace process.
+Significant attention currently is being placed on the ability of the peace process to reconstitute important aspects of societal relations necessary for postwar recovery.
+This occurs as the United Nations and the international community seek to address the root causes of conflict in a more comprehensive and integrated manner, and it follows a general recognition that future instability often will comprise low intensity conflict within nations rather than between them, with their origins buried deep within aggravating problems of inequitable access to resources-including, and often especially, land resources.1 While land access or reaccess constitute one of the more problematic and volatile facets of societal relations during and subsequent to armed conflict, important operative aspects of land tenure during a peace process remain

+PEACE & CHANGE, Vol. 28, No. 3, July 2003 © 2003 Peace History Society and Peace and Justice Studies Association unexamined, and there exists a lack of theoretical and applied tools to address tenurial issues in the context of postwar social relations.
+In this regard, one of the most fundamental issues involving property, land, and territorial rights following a war is the fate of land tenure institutions during armed conflict and how the resulting situation is dealt with in a peace process.

 While few civil institutions can endure the stresses of armed conflict, there are, nonetheless, specific institutional needs important to social relations even during times of strife.
-At the same time, the institutional fluidity of armed conflict allows for opportunities to reconfigure certain institutional arrangements to more closely suit the needs of particular groups and situations.
-Both can result in the emergence of norms or

-'normative orders', which attempt basic but important institutional services.
+At the same time, the institutional fluidity of armed conflict allows for opportunities to reconfigure certain institutional arrangements to suit more closely the needs of particular groups and situations.
+Both can result in the emergence of norms or "normative orders," which attempt basic but important institutional services.
 Land tenure or more specifically tenure security is such an institutional need, especially for largely agricultural societies, due to the relationship between land tenure security and food security.
-Secure access and control over specific lands can be, or become, important to groups for religious, geographical, economic, or ethnic reasons.
-Multiple rights to land are common in many areas of the world, and exist in varying degrees of completeness.
-However this article makes the argument that the confusion, competition, confrontation, and yet importance of seeking secure access to rural lands during and following civil conflict results in a particularly problematic emergence of multiple normative orders for attempting to legitimize land access, claim, and use.
-The postconflict period can then find conditions of 'legal pluralism' regarding land to be significantly developed, with different sets of normative rules regarding land, property, and territory intricately bound up in the conflict itself.
-This will especially be the case where land issues are a significant component of the cause and maintenance of the conflict.
-In this situation, legal pluralism with respect to rights to land that are incompatible, opposed, or in aggregate adds significant confusion and tenure insecurity can jeopardize a peace process.
+Secure access and control over specific lands can be, or can become, important to groups for religious, geographical, economic, or ethnic reasons.
+Multiple rights to land are common in many areas of the world and exist in varying degrees of completeness.
+However, this article makes the argument that the confusion, competition, confrontation, yet importance of seeking secure access to rural lands during and following civil conflict results in a particularly problematic emergence of multiple normative orders for attempting to legitimize land access, claim, and use.
+The postconflict period then can find conditions of "legal pluralism" regarding land to be developed significantly, with different sets of normative rules regarding land, property, and territory intricately bound up in the conflict itself.
+This especially will be the case where land issues are a significant component of the cause and maintenance of the conflict.
+In this situation, legal pluralism with respect to rights to land that are incompatible, opposed, or in aggregate adds significant confusion, and tenure insecurity can jeopardize a peace process.

-This article considers the previously unexamined intersection between land tenure, legal pluralism, and the peace process.
-Subsequent to a review of the role of land tenure in a peace process and a description of legal pluralism, the paper draws on a literature review and the author's experiences (some of which is included in the review) in Somalia, Mozambique, Ethiopia, and Central America, to examine legal pluralism in land tenure which develops during the course of civil conflict and postwar recovery.
+This article considers the previously unexamined intersection among land tenure, legal pluralism, and the peace process.
+Subsequent to a review of the role of land tenure in a peace process and a description of legal pluralism, the paper draws on a literature review and the author's experiences (some of which are included in the review) in Somalia, Mozambique, Ethiopia, and Central America to examine legal pluralism in land tenure that develops during the course of civil conflict and postwar recovery.